 What's in the Box

-Surprisingly, this large box includes only six dark yellow sprues containing individual parts for the model in addition to two turret halves and an upper hull.
+Surprisingly, this large box includes only six dark yellow sprues containing individual parts for the model in addition to two turret halves (top and bottom clam shell) and an upper hull.
 The gun barrel found on Sprue B sprue includes three parts which are all slide molded so no halves have to be glued together.
 I might add that this is a major plus for this kit.
 Kit tracks are individual links which consist of four parts each plus two end connectors.
 This will probably present the biggest challenge of building this model.
 These tracks are workable but no track forming jig is provided.
 Also included are photo-etch screens for the bustle rack, a colorful set of decals giving several options, and red Polaroid stickers to attach to periscopes which will give them the right color.
 This is a new feature I have not seen on many kits in the past.